Ultimate Guide to Water Jet Machining Process: Advantages & Features 2022

 1. High power pumps create 3800 to 6200 bar water pressure inside the self-centering cutting head.

-2. A thin jet of water is formed in the nozzle, which, under high pressure, at a speed higher than the speed of sound, is fed into the mixer.
+2. A thin jet of water is formed in the nozzle, fed into the mixer under high pressure at a speed higher than the speed of sound.

-3. Water is supplied to the mixer of the apparatus from the nozzle, and the abrasive material is supplied from a special hopper for the abrasive.
+3. Water is supplied to the mixer of the apparatus from the nozzle, and the abrasive material is supplied from a unique hopper for the abrasive.

-4. After mixing, water and abrasive form a cutting jet, which is applied to the material being cut.
+4. After mixing, water and abrasive form a cutting jet, which is applied to the cut material.

 The cutting table is cantilevered or gantry and has a specially designed frame for optimum stability and freedom from distortion and vibration at high speeds.